ewanc26/website-template/README.md

 This template offers a pre-configured starting point with a robust structure, ready for customisation across various frontend projects, though its core focus remains WhiteWind compatibility.

-## Purpose

-This project serves as a foundational template to streamline the creation of WhiteWind-compatible blog frontends.
-It leverages the WhiteBreeze framework to provide a robust and customisable base for displaying AT Protocol-based blog posts.

 ## Installation

 To commence using this template, ensure Node.js and npm are installed on your system.